nuxeo/nuxeo-drive/docs/dep/README.md

 DEP status are `draft`, `approved`, `rejected`, `ongoing implementation` and `implemented`.

 `rejected` and `implemented` status are final, e.g. when one of those is set, the DEP cannot be modifed later.
 Another DEP will be needed to apply changes to the current status.

+## Security

+When implementing, keep in mind that security is a critical part:

+- Will you be introducing another third-party module?
+Is it the most secure?
+- Have a look at the [OWASP top ten project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) to ensure you will not introduce vulnerabilities.